How Drivers Can Stay Safe During COVID-19

 Spread from contact with contaminated surfaces or objects

-It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spread.
+A person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes.What if I think I already had COVID-19?

 How to stay safe?